nomad-coe/nomad/docs/howto/customization/basics.md

 ```

 Compare this to the previous examples: we used the top-level *keys* `definitions`
 and `data` without really explaining why.
 Here you can see why.
-The `EntryArchive` *property* `definitions` allows
-us to put a *metainfo package* (i.e. a NOMAD *schema*) into our archives.
-And
-the `EntryArchive` *property* `data` allows us to put *data* into archives that is a
-*specialization* of `EntryData`.
-The `EntryData` definition is empty.
+The `EntryArchive` *property* `definitions` allows us to put a *schema package* into our archives.
+And the `EntryArchive` *property* `data` allows us to put *data* into archives that is a *specialization* of `Schema`.
+The `Schema` definition is empty.
 It is merely an *abstract* placeholder that allows you to add *specialized* data sections to your archive.
-Therefore, all *section definitions* that define a top-level data section, should
-correctly use `nomad.datamodel.EntryData` as a base section.
-This would be the first "correct"
+Therefore, all *section definitions* that define a top-level data section, should correctly use `nomad.datamodel.Schema` as a base section.
+This would be the first "correct" example:
-example:

 ```yaml
 --8<-- "examples/docs/inheritance/hello.archive.yaml"